 - A. Set the horizontal spacing of the mask around the currently displayed trace.
 The units are parts of the horizontal division setting. - B. Set the vertical spacing of the mask around the currently displayed trace.
-The units are parts of the vertical division setting. - C. Create the mask based on settings in (A) and (B) - D. Save the mask - E. Return to the previous menu
+The units are parts of the vertical division setting. - D. Save the mask - E. Return to the previous menu

 Set the values for Mask X and Mask Y (in divisions of display graticule), and then perform Create Mask to generate the mask.
-The horizontal and vertical adjustment range is 0.08~4.00 div.
+The horizontal and vertical adjustment range is 0.04~4.00 div.